|

 -

-Biblical unisex name of one of King David's
+this is the name of many characters, including one of King David's

 -